mskccpatiented/contentaudit/_posts/2012-10-29-directions-for-giving-an-injection-below-the-skin-with-neupogen-in-a-pre-filled-syringe.md

 Dose and amount

-Equipment
+### Equipment

 * Pre-filled syringe with plastic needle guard attached
 * Alcohol pads
 * Disposable sharps container
 * 2 X 2 gauze pad or cotton ball

-Other
+### Other
 A subcutaneous injection gives medicine below the skin.
 A pre-filled syringe has the medicine already in it.
 When you are at home, use this fact card as a reference.
 A nurse will review this information when it is first prescribed.

-Storing Neupogen or Neulasta
+### Storing Neupogen or Neulasta

 * Both medicines should be stored in the refrigerator, but not in the freezer.
 If the medicine is frozen by accident, allow it to thaw in the refrigerator.
 If it is frozen a second time, do not use it.
 Call your doctor or nurse for further instructions.
 * Take the medication out of the refrigerator 30 minutes prior to administration.
 * The medicine can be left out at room temperature for up to 24 hours.
 Do not leave it in direct sunlight.
 If you have any questions about how to store or carry it when you travel, call your doctor, nurse, or pharmacist.

-Prepare to Give the Injection
+### Prepare to Give the Injection

-1. Remove the prefilled syringe from the refrigerator 30 minutes before it is given to allow it to reach room temperature.
+1. Remove the pre-filled syringe from the refrigerator 30 minutes before it is given to allow it to reach room temperature.
 2. Prepare a clean area to work such as a kitchen table.
 A bathroom is not ideal.
-3. Do not shake the prefilled syringe.
+3. Do not shake the pre-filled syringe.
 Shaking may damage the Neupogen.
 If it has been shaken, the solution may appear foamy and it should not be used.
 4. Check to make sure the name Neupogen or Neulasta appears on the package or syringe label.
 5. Check to make sure the expiration date on the syringe has not passed.
 If the date has passed, discard the syringe.
 6. Check to make sure the strength is the same as your doctor prescribed.
 The strength is listed in the colored dot on the package.